 Families Benefit When Children Play!

-Play is how children express themselves naturally.
-In Play Therapy, children have the space to work through situations in a way that is most comfortable for every individual child.
-Through reflective listening and freedom of expression, children gain confidence and creative problem solving skills to understand themselves better.
-Children may use sand, story telling, art, games, puppets, and other Expressive Arts modalities to manage their feelings, thoughts, and experiences.
-As children build their self esteem, their relationships with friends and family improves.
+Play is children’s natural mode of expression.
+Using Expressive Play Therapy, children have the space to work through their situations in their own way.
+Through reflective listening and freedom of expression, children gain confidence and creative problem-solving skills to understand themselves better.
+Children may use sand, storytelling, art, games, puppets, and other Expressive Arts modalities to manage their feelings, thoughts, and experiences.
+As children build their self-esteem, their relationships with friends and family improve.

-Through Play Therapy children learn about themselves, their surroundings, capabilities, and limitations.
-Children use play to learn new skills, such as how to handle anger and frustration, problem solve, and increase their sense of self and ability to communicate their needs.
+Through Play Therapy, children learn about themselves and their surroundings, their capabilities, and their limitations.
+Children use play to learn new skills, how to handle anger and frustration, problem solve, and increase their self-esteem and ability to communicate.